tzhouhc/cs4119-proj/TESTING.md

 This should give some amount of (excessive) logging.

+By default, the peers are initialized with a Mock content provider that, instead of trying to write a meaningful story, just outputs a counter after a random delay to mimic the uncertain nature of LLMs.

 What we have:

-- 1 tracker alone would idle.
-- 1 peer would mine but fail to send.
-- 1 tracker and 1 peer, tracker will receive packet and become peer, then try to send packets to peer.
-Peer does not transform -- I haven't looked to check if it's the announcement did not go through or peer transition logic has issues..

-We want to be at a stage where:

-- 1 peer and 1 tracker should constantly alternate incrementing the block chain.
+- 1 peer and 1 tracker constantly alternate incrementing the block chain as expected.
-- 3 peer and 1 tracker should have a fun event.
+- 3 peer and 1 tracker have a fun event.
+That said, it's a bit too costly to _test_ with actual LLM backing too, so we're usually just testing with empty content.

+What we do not have:
+- Handling dropped peers

+Notes:
+- Sometimes a node can get two blocks sent before being told to stop mining -- this is normal since the node mines greedily and would not stop even after sending out a block for review.